The perfect hot weather lunch or dinner requiring very little preparation, Italian Rice Salad is light, refreshing and satisfying!

-- Place cooled rice in a salad bowl.
-If using frozen peas and corn, blanch the vegetables (separately) in boiling water for 1 minute.
-Drain and rinse under cold water to cool completely.
+- If using frozen peas and corn, blanch the vegetables (separately) in boiling water for 1 minute.
+Drain and plunge in an ice bath to cool completely.

-- Add remaining ingredients to the rice and toss well.
+- Add all ingredients to the rice and toss well to combine.

-- Cut hard boiled egg in quarters and place on the salad before serving
+- Cut hard boiled egg in half or quarters and place on the salad before serving.